johnofmars/mm-github-pages-starter/_pages/docs/the_gun.md

 ## Using the Guns
 ### Firing

-Timer
+- Hold to Fire, How Long to Detonate?

+  You can hold a grenade for 6 seconds before it times out and detonated on it's own.
-Too close to arm
+- Too close to arm

-   * Note: The Fighting Lion grenade [needs 15 meters (or about a 0.5 seconds)](https://i.imgur.com/R2S0XfD.jpg) to prime itself before it can be detonated (unless it's a body hit).
+   The Fighting Lion grenade [needs 15 meters (or about a 0.5 seconds)](https://i.imgur.com/R2S0XfD.jpg) to prime itself before it can be detonated (unless it's a body hit).
 This means you can't do an in-air detonation in close proximity to yourself.

 ### Reloading